SJayaraman-NI/audio-adc-trial/README.md

 - LabVIEW Runtime Engine (2021 SP1)
 - InstrumentStudio (2023 Q3 or higher)
 - Measurement Link (2023 Q3 or higher)
-- Sound and Vibration Toolkit (License Activation required)
+- Sound and Vibration Toolkit (2021 or higher) - License Activation required

 ## Getting Started
 When you are ready to start using the software, check out [this](docs/help.md).